There’s a fine line between giving too much support and creating a culture of entitlement.

 Support is about providing tools and information, plus coaching and training to allow people to succeed.
 It does not mean you give them everything or do everything for them.
 That is not leadership.

-Where to Start with Empowering
+1. Start with Empowering

 Where do you start to make a shift toward creating an environment of liberation and empowerment?

 When an employee arrives in your world, it is important to start with high support before you get to high challenge.

 Support builds trust and without that trust you will never get people to be comfortable enough to be the best version of themselves.
 Move quickly into challenging your people to be better in order to avoid a culture of apathy or, just as bad, one where your top people leave because they’re bored and lack a feeling of accomplishment.